These classic sourdough English muffins are light, full of nooks and crannies, and the perfect amount of tangy from the sourdough!

 Prepare a Baking Sheet

 Before you shape your sourdough English muffins, you’ll want to do a bit of prep work.

 Cut out 12 squares of parchment paper that are 4 inches.

 Arrange the squares of parchment paper on a large cookie sheet.

 Pro tip: Crumple the parchment paper squares.
 This is a great way to get them to lay flat.

-Sprinkle each of the squares of parchment paper with cornmeal to prevent sticking.
+Sprinkle each of the squares of parchment paper very generously with cornmeal to prevent sticking.
 Make sure you go all the way to the edge!